Trademarking Your Brand 101

 What to trademark, when to trademark & what to avoid

-Today we’re super excited to have a very long overdue Trademarking 101 sesh with Amy Goodwin of Day Law Firm on the Shelf Life Blog.
+Today we’re super excited to have a Trademarking 101 sesh with Amy Goodwin of Day Law Firm on the SHELF Life Blog.

 Amy has guided thousands of clients through the trademark registration process and is highly skilled in formulating and interpreting trademark registrability searches, as well as helping clients understand their options in a wide variety of trademark situations.
 You name the product or service and she’s probably had a hand in helping find a trademark for it.